Facts

 Practicalities

-• Getting there: Kampar is the closest train station (only 2km from the trailhead) and is 2 or 2.5 hours from KL Sentral.
+- Getting there: For Malaysian domestic flights and flights within Southeast Asia, for example to Kuala Lumpur, we recommend Baolau.
+Kampar is the closest train station (only 2km from the trailhead) and is 2 or 2.5 hours from KL Sentral.
 For those trying to arrive/leave as late as possible, in 2019, there is a northbound train leaving KL around 2330 and one returning south arriving KL again around 2120.

 Local Average Monthly Rainfall